 According to the Texas Department of Motor Vehicles, the vast majority of semi-truck crashes in Texas are caused by the following factors:

-- Faulty evasive action– This happens frequently when the trucker makes a poor choice of action or was distracted and reacted late.
+- Faulty evasive action frequently happens when the trucker makes a poor choice of action or is distracted and reacts late.

 - Driver inattention– One of the most common causes of vehicle accidents is distracted drivers.
 This can be cell phone use, eating food, or even changing a radio station.
 Anything that takes a driver’s eyes off the road.